zzhangjii/learning-library/oci-library/Foundational/Using_Reserved_Public_IP/Reserved_Public_IP_HOL.md

 ***Reserved Public IP has now been un-assigned from this compute instance.
 Next we will create a new compute instance and assign this same Public IP to it.***

-## Reserved IP-Practice 5:
-### __Create a second compute instance and assign the same Reserved Public IP.
-Verify the operation by ssh into second compute instance__
+## Practice 5: Create a second compute instance and assign the same Reserved Public IP

 #### Overview